For the first page of this review of Disney’s Art of Animation Resort, see this.

 The master bath opens from the master bedroom.
 It’s not divided, which creates space that enables a longer sink counter than in the kids’ bath.
 The shower has a glass door, and the same lovely tiling as the kids’ bath.

-Like the kids’ bath, the furniture and finishing are at a much higher level than the other values.
+Like the kids’ bath, the furniture and finishing are at a much higher level than at the other values.

-THE LIVABILITY OF THE FAMILY SUITES AT DISNEY’S ART OF ANIMATION RESORT
+PHOTO TOUR OF A LION KING SUITE AT DISNEY’S ART OF ANIMATION RESORT